-Safeguarding Ov verview Sheet
+Safeguarding Overview Sheet

-(To be included in the child's CP file wher n concerns are logged for the first time)

-Name of child DOB:

-Other known names

-Address

-Nature of concern:

-Other family members: (Include full name, relationship e.g. mother, stanfathar ata Far undar 18s includa

-age, if known)

-e setting relating to this child or another

-age, if known) Are any other child protection files held at th child closely connected to him/her?
-YES/ e setting relating to this child or another NO

-age, if known) Are any other child protection files held at th child closely connected to him/her?
-YES/ If yes, which files are relevant? e setting relating to this child or another NO
+(To be included in the child's CP file when concerns are logged for the first time) Name of child DOB: Other known names Address Nature of concern: Other family members: (Include full name, relationship e.g. mother, stepfather etc. For under 18s include age, if known) Are any other child protection files held at the setting relating to this child or another child closely connected to him/her?
+YES/NO If yes, which files are relevant?
+Name and contact number of Social Worker Name and contact number of any other agency workers involved Name of lead person responsible for reviewing this record